therealanonymoose/Rubik-s-AI/dataset_generator/README.md

 ## Generation

 Within the app, select the desired `Method` and `Number of Scrambles` from the dropdowns.
 Then, click `Start` and wait for the process to finish (the last solution should be displayed then).
-Then, click `Export History` and select the `Dataset Generator` folder (in order to run `parse.py`).
+Then, click `Export History` and select the `dataset_generator/exports` folder (in order to run `parse.py`).
 Repeat for all desired methods.
+Keeping the app running to export everything at once is ideal; if not the jsons must be combined manually.

 ## Parsing